seika-afk/Stable-Diffusion-Implementation/README.md

    - Disable the safety checker for full control
    - Generate stunning images from your text prompts ✨

----

-## ⚠️ Disclaimer

-- This implementation disables safety checks for academic freedom.
-Please use responsibly.
-- Generated content depends entirely on your prompt.
-Avoid harmful, unethical, or illegal usage.

----

 ## 🧪 Example Prompt